accent-starlette/starlette-core/docs/middleware.md

 # Middleware

-There are some useful middleware included you can use as described below.
+There are some useful middleware included that you can use as described below.

 ## `DatabaseMiddleware`